bfosberry/banano/README.md

 ## Local example

 To run the local example just run `go run cmd/main.go`.
 This will start up a local adapter, connect the repository to this adapter, and execute a set of actions against this repository.
+You can also use compose to bring up this service: `docker-compose up local`.

 ## Remote example

 To run the remote example, first start up the server with `go run server/main.go`.
 This will start an adapter listening on port 8080.
 Next start the client with `go run client/main.go`, which will create a repository connecting to the remote adapter on port 8080.
+You can also use compose to bring up this example: `docker-compose up client`.

 ## Conclusion